-Tender, moist and loaded with melty mozzarella cheese, this chicken parmesan mini meatloaf recipe is out of this world tasty.
+Tender, moist and topped with melty mozzarella cheese, this chicken parmesan mini meatloaf recipe is out of this world tasty.
 Serve with a side of pasta or for a lower carb meal try a side of garlic green beans.
 No matter what you serve these mini meatloaves with, your family is sure to love this recipe!

 Recipes like this one take me back to my childhood.
 We would always experiment with different ingredients and cooking techniques.
 I can remember my Mom always saying, “you don’t have to like something, but you have to try it!”
 I still stick by that mantra to this day!
 But this recipe is all of the classics rolled (literally) into one.
 If classic meatloaf and chicken parmesan had a love child, this would be it!
 It’s cheesy, tender, and packed with flavor.
 What more can you want from a meatloaf?